 I am not being hyperbolic when I say that I adored every single page of this book.
 The Corset contained all the elements I personally love in a story; intrigue around the lead characters, a murder mystery, unexpected emotional twists and an ending that leaves you closing the book wishing there were more pages to read.

 Towards the middle it was just so good that I was worried it couldn’t possibly keep up the pace until the last page – but imagine my delight when it bloody well did!

-Opening sentence: “My sainted mother taught me the seven acts of corporeal mercy: to feed the hungry; refresh the thirsty; clothe the naked; shelter the traveller; comfort the sick; visit those imprisoned; and bury the dead.”
+Opening sentence: My sainted mother taught me the seven acts of corporeal mercy: to feed the hungry; refresh the thirsty; clothe the naked; shelter the traveller; comfort the sick; visit those imprisoned; and bury the dead.

 I knew that this was a Gothic read before I started, but The Corset takes things to a far, far more sinister (and sometimes gruesome) place than I anticipated; another reason it was so tantalisingly brilliant.
-Like the corset Ruth wears, this story grabs you around the middle and does not stop squeezing; I’d only got to page 100 and already felt emotionally weak from events.
+Like the corset Ruth wears, the story grabs you around the middle and does not stop squeezing; I’d only got to page 100 and already felt emotionally weak from events.

 If you are a fan of The Miniaturist by Jesse Burton, in tone and atmosphere it reminded me a little of that, or if you love Gothic, twisty historical fiction then add this to your TBR immediately.
 Have you already read The Corset?
 Let me know as I’m dying to discuss it!